 Charlie Hong-Men Su

-CTO and Senior Vice President of Sales
+CTO and Executive Vice President

 Dr. Charlie Su is the first employee of Andes.
 He is in charge of product development and technical marketing.
 He spent over 12 years in the Silicon Valley with various technical and management positions at Sun Microsystems, Afara Websystems, C-Cube Microsystems, SGI/MIPS, and Intergraph.
 He made key contributions to several successful processors such as the Sun multi-core multi-threading Ultrasparc T1 and T2 processors, the C-Cube high-performance E-series MPEG media processors, the MIPS out-of-order R10K processor, and the Intergraph Clipper VLIW processor.
 Prior to starting Andes, he led the CPU and DSP development in Faraday Technology as Chief Architect.